Karicode: Importance

 Karicode is one among the cashew processing hubs of Kollam.
 It was a part of Kilikollur panchayath before.
-Kilikollur has the maximum number of cashew processing factories in India.
+Kilikollur has the largest number of cashew processing factories in India.
 When Kollam Municipality was upgraded as city corporation in the year 2000, Karicode also merged with Kollam along with Kilikollur.

-The congested National Highway stretch passing through Karicode is making the place a traffic black-spot in Kollam city.
+The congested stretch of National Highway 744 passing through Karicode makes the place a traffic black-spot in Kollam city.
 So many accidents happened in Karicode area because of the congested, under developed NH stretch.

 Kilikollur railway station is situated in Karicode.

-Bharat Sanchar Nigam Limited is planning to provide high-speed Wi-Fi hotspot in Karicode, considering the importance of the place as a major educational hub in the state.
+It is the first railway station from Kollam in the railway line from Kollam to Tenkasi.

 Transport

-Karicode is situated on National Highway 744 or NH 744 connecting the city of Kollam with Tamil Nadu.
+Karicode is situated on National Highway 744 connecting the city of Kollam with Tamil Nadu.
 Nearest railway station is Kilikollur railway station, situated at Karicode.
-But only 7 passenger trains and one express train stops here.
-However, Kollam Junction railway station situated at a distance of 6 km from here connects all the major cities of India by rail.
+This gives connectivity to Kollam Junction railway station situated at a distance of 6 km from here that connects to all the major cities of India.